jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-4-content-structure-and-refactoring/index.md

 {{< figure src="blogs-landing-page.png" alt="Screenshot of Blog landing page with incorrect Blogs title" >}}

-This is occuring because of the translation feature of Hugo (sourced from [i18n](https://gohugo.io/functions/i18n/)) which converts singular word titles to plural on content section landing pages, since Hugo is listing them out.
+This is occurring because of the translation feature of Hugo (sourced from [i18n](https://gohugo.io/functions/i18n/)) which converts singular word titles to plural on content section landing pages, since Hugo is listing them out.
 This made sense when our previous section name was posts, but now we'd rather it have say blog.

 Remembering that `content/blog` is a [branch bundle](https://gohugo.io/content-management/page-bundles/#branch-bundles), we can override the inferred title with a `_index.md` file at that directory.